What Makes Pathway Different?

 - The staff meets weekly as a team to discuss student concerns and needs for enrichment or intervention.

-- Technology is integrated through our 1:1 laptop program for students in grades 3-8.
+- Technology is integrated through our 1:1 laptop program.

 - Social skills are taught using researched-based curriculum.